Jump to: Spoilers (1)

 13 of 17 found this interesting Interesting? |

 Although the religion of the choir is never specified in the book , the film implies that the boys belong to a Catholic or even a Protestant dogma (judging from their outfits and their British nationality).
-Surprisingly the boys are heard twice during the film to be chanting "Kyrie eleison" with a quite fluent pronunciation.
-This is a common hymn in Orthodox Church ceremonies.
-It stands for "Bless us Lord" in Ancient Greek.
+The boys are twice heard chanting "Kyrie eleison" with a sufficiently fluent pronunciation.
+This is a common hymn in both Catholic and Orthodox Church ceremonies.
+It means "Lord, have mercy" in Ancient Greek.

 11 of 15 found this interesting Interesting? |